Sunday, 23 August 2026The Press BoxSign in

 Love reading good news from Oxford?

-Become a Good Supporter of Oxford for £3 a month — your name goes on the public Oxford wall, and your support pays the local writers.
+Become a Good News Supporter of Oxford for a one-off £30, your name goes on the public Oxford wall for life, and you keep good news going here.
+No ads, no paywall.

 Support Oxford